AsteroidsFalling/RocksFromTheSpace/README.md

 #How to play :

 * Move : by press 'RIGHT' and 'LEFT'
-* Tir : with the 'X' key
+* Shoot : with the 'X' key